. Here’s a recent Edgar Live on how to increase social media engagement and grow your audience on social channels.

 Have a Call to Action and Start Conversations

-Talk about an excellent success or a really big struggle that you had this year.
-This is cool, because you can essentially become someone’s mentor if you’re sharing your successes and your failures, and you can actually be that go-to person for your followers.
+Talk about an excellent success or a big struggle that you had this year.
+This is cool because you can essentially become someone’s mentor if you’re sharing your successes and your failures, and you can be that go-to person for your followers.

-Your DMs actually do go into the algorithm, if you have more of your followers DMing you these platforms, the algorithm sees that as a signal, it’s kind of a dark signal in the shadowy sort of social media world, but that’s where it’s moving towards a lot these days too, so make it known in your public posts that you’re open for DMs to ask questions about things.
+the algorithm also recognizes your DMs; if you have more of your followers sending you direct messages, the algorithm sees that as a signal you are an authority.
+Make it known in your public posts that you’re open for DMs to ask questions.

 The Texting Effect

 This rule of engagement is pretty self-explanatory.
-You know when you find something online and you want to share it with your best friend?
+You know when you find something online, and you want to share it with your best friend?
 You’re sharing it with them is because it makes you think, “This is so you.”
-Think about what your followers would want to share to their own social media pages.
+Think about what your followers would want to share on their own social media pages.

 Pay Attention To Your Customer’s Journey

 Your audience is interacting with your brand in different ways and typically you’ll end up having audiences in three different phases.

 - The discovery and awareness phase for people who are just discovering that there’s a product or service that can solve their pain point.